 - A minimum of three professional references, including names, titles, addresses, phone numbers, and e-mail contact information.

-Returning Applicants - Login to your FITNYC Careers Account to check your submitted application material.
+Returning Applicants - Login to your FITNYC Careers Account to check your submitted application materials.

 The Fashion Institute of Technology, a part of the State University of New York, has been a leader in career education in art, design, business, and technology for over 70 years.
 With a curriculum that provides a singular blend of hands-on, practical experience, classroom study, and a firm grounding in the liberal arts, FIT offers a wide range of outstanding programs that are relevant to today's rapidly changing industries.
 Internationally renowned, FIT draws on its New York City location to provide a vibrant, creative community in which to learn.
 The college offers more than 45 majors and grants AAS, BFA, BS, MA, MFA, and MPS degrees, preparing students for professional success and leadership in the global marketplace.

-The Jay and Patty Baker School of Business and Technology educates students for management and leadership roles within the fashion and related creative industries.
-Our curriculum integrates a deep appreciation of how markets, business environments, advanced business technology and competition can be managed in a global context.
-The Baker School provides a professional faculty and business climate that enables students to be immediately valuable contributors to their industries.
+The Jay and Patty Baker School of Business and Technology educates undergraduate students for management and leadership roles within the fashion and related creative industries.
+Our curriculum integrates a deep appreciation of how markets, business environments, advanced business technology, and competition can be managed in global contexts.
+The Baker School provides a professional faculty and business climate that enables students to become valuable contributors to their industries.

-The Baker School of Business and Technology collaborates with the School of Art and Design, and the School of Liberal Arts and Sciences, whose courses help students to better understand themselves, others, and their place in an increasingly complex world.
-The Baker School creates curricular and educational experiences that help hone general skills and behaviors that employers increasingly demand: critical thinking and problem solving skills, a strong sense of professional and ethical responsibility, social skills, the ability to work productively in teams, and good oral and written communications skills.
+The Baker School of Business and Technology collaborates with both the School of Art and Design and the School of Liberal Arts and Sciences.
+The Baker School creates curricular and educational experiences that help hone general skills and behaviors that employers increasingly demand: critical thinking and problem-solving skills, professional and ethical responsibility, social skills, the ability to work productively in teams, and strong communication skills.

-The vision of the School is to be the most academically recognized school of excellence where students come to learn about the business of the core industries that we serve-the creative, fashion and design industries-and where industry, government and associations see creative alliances for the development of ideas, solution innovation, future thinking, and problem solving.
+The vision of the Baker School is to provide an environment of academic excellence where students come to learn about the business of the core industries that we serve-the creative, fashion, and design industries-and where industry, government, and associations see creative alliances for the development of ideas, solution innovation, future thinking, and problem-solving.